 I’m disappointed with God.

 Life is full of beginnings and endings.
-Lately, there have been too many endings, not enough beginnings, and far too many beginnings that have turned into endings.
+Lately, there have been too many endings and not enough beginnings.

 I’ve been a Christian for decades.
 I’m constantly searching, finding, learning, and growing.
 Day-by-day, I am being transformed by the power of the Holy Spirit.
 I feel I know God better today than any other time in my life.